MidgardOS/midgardos.github.io/docs/MidgardOS/Prerequisites.md

 To avoid causing potential issues with your host computer, it is strongly recommended to build the OS inside a virtual machine, attaching extra disks, etc. as you go.

-The current environment that is tested with building a MidgardOS core operating system build root is built using a VirtualBox VM running openSUSE Leap 15.4 with the following virtual hardware configuration:
+The current environment that is tested with building a MidgardOS core operating system build root is built using a VirtualBox VM running openSUSE Leap 15.6 or Fedora Linux 42 with the following virtual hardware configuration:

 - 4 cores
-- 4096 MiB RAM
+- 8192 MiB RAM
 - Video
-  - 32MiB Video RAM
+  - 64MiB Video RAM
   - 1 screen
   - Controller: VMSVGA
   - Disable 3D Acceleration
-- UEFI configuration
+- UEFI configuration, without Secure Boot
-- 2 VMDK thin-provisioned disks
+- 2 VMDK thin-provisioned disks on an NVMe controller
   - OS disk: 64GiB, two partitions
     - Partition 1: 512MiB FAT32 (EFI partition): Mounted at `/boot/efi`
     - Partition 2: Remaining disk, XFS (system root partition): Mounted at `/`